 Weight of Backpack

-Lightweight packs might be an ideal way to lighten your overall load, but they often don’t offer comfortable straps and their suspension is quite poor.
+Some of the best backpacks for travel are the lightweight packs and these can be an ideal way to lighten your overall load, but they often don’t offer comfortable straps and their suspension is quite poor.
 However, this is no problem if you often pack an equally lighter load and tend to go out just a few times on shorter trips.
 Additionally, lighter backpacks are much more comfortable for older people or those with minor physical limitation.